BrandonLiang/ASR_Punctuation_Capitalization_Numeral/README.txt

     To run:
         - cd into ./bin
         - ./train.sh
-    The arguments are already configured and stored in each sub-executables in ./bin/ (see above) and ./conf/env.sh so there is no need to pass arguments to this script.
+        - The arguments are already configured and stored in each sub-executables in ./bin/ (see above) and ./conf/env.sh so there is no need to pass arguments to this script.
 To change arguments, please refer to ./conf/env.sh and the used sub-executables in ./bin/.

+To change model version, see $VERSION in ./conf/env.sh.

 This script runs the training process of my ASR model from scratch:
     Stage 1 - Data Prep (following http://kaldi-asr.org/doc/data_prep.html)